akai10tsuki/mkvbatchmultiplex/README.rst

     pip install mkvbatchmultiplex

 It is been developed on Windows the media server is Windows based.
-Made light testing on ubuntu and macOS 10.14 Mojave and ubuntu 18.04.
+Made light testing on ubuntu.
+Will try to do more testing in linux ubuntu at least.
+Many reports of not woriking on linux are solved by installing MediaInfo_ this is an external dependency.

-On macOS MKVToolNix must be version 30.0.0 or higher if working with Dark Theme.
+macOS will no longer be supported don't have harware to make tests.

 If working with the source to execute the application first create the locale files.
 On the source directory execute: